 Since its establishment in 1852, Metalor Technologies has always supported active Research & Development teams.
-This interest in innovation led to multiple achievements in Switzerland already in the early 20th century: the company was the first to establish a precious metals refining process, to develop new gold alloys with nickel, to produce and sell dental alloys made of precious metals, and to make high purity silver nitrate.
-R&D operations are located in Europe, America, and Asia to provide advice and assistance to our customers, thus enabling strong and lasting relationships
+This interest in innovation led to multiple achievements in Switzerland already in the early 20th century: the company was the first to establish a precious metals refining process, to develop new gold alloys.
+R&D operations are located in Europe, America, and Asia to provide advice and assistance to our customers, thus enabling strong and lasting relationships.

 Today, we use our expertise and experience in precious metals to develop innovative products, and support our customers by working in collaborative partnerships, including customisation of products.
 In 2016, a new R&D entity called 'New Business Development' was established within the Refining Business Group.
-The goal of this entity is to develop new products and services in the five following fields:
+The goal of this entity is to develop new products and services.